alozano-77/AWS-SAA-C02-Course/README.md

 - https: tcp port 443
 - ping traffic: icmp

-If all of those fields match, then the first rule will either allow or deny.
+If all of those fields match, then the first rule will either allow or deny the traffic.

-The rule at the bottom with `*` is the **implicit deny** This cannot be edited and is defaulted on each rule list.
+The rule at the bottom with `*` is the **implicit deny**.
+This cannot be edited and is defaulted on each rule list.
 If no other rules match the traffic being evaluated, it will be denied.